bertan-karacora/nimbro-depthanything/README.md

 ## TODO

+- Compiler is mounted if runtime=nvidia is used.
+Get /usr/lib/aarch64-linux-gnu/nvidia/libnvdla_compiler.so at build time somehow.
 - Make model and engine working with dynamic shapes
 - Make ros 2 jazzy container work
 - Write ros node